KraKEn-bit/DataBase_MS/PROJECTS/Airport_Data_Analysis/readme.md

-# **This repository contains the database project for **INDIGO FLIGHT MANAGEMENT SYSTEM** .
-It includes the full database schema, data, stored procedures, and an ER diagram.**
+## **This repository contains the database project for **INDIGO FLIGHT MANAGEMENT SYSTEM** .
+It includes the full database schema, data, stored procedures, and an ER diagram.
+Also all the codes if you want to see the inside ! **